 Your healthcare provider will ask questions to learn more about your symptoms or concerns, if you have any.
 For example, if you have pain or discomfort, your healthcare provider may ask:

 - Do you feel any unusual discomfort?

 - What does the pain feel like?
-Is it dull, achy, pressure or sharp?
+Is it dull, achy, pressured or sharp?

 - How long does the pain last?
 Does it come and go?
 Does it stay for a long time?

-- Do you notice that anything causes the discomfort?
-Do you feel it after eating, after exercise or at night?
+- Do you notice that anything causes discomfort?
+For example, do you feel it after eating, after exercise or at night?

 - What relieves the discomfort?
 Rest, medications, position?

 When you meet with your doctor or healthcare provider, they’ll perform a physical exam that evaluates each organ system in your body.
 Techniques that your healthcare provider will use to complete this exam include:

 - Inspection: Looking at your body.

 - Palpation: Feeling your body with their fingers or hands.